 A selfie in of itself doesn’t suggest much, but several selfies in a dating profile can suggest one of many things including lack of friends, lack of outgoing personality, insecurity with others taking photos of you or unwillingness to show you and your full body.

 On the more extreme side, selfies can suggest a strong narcissistic personality, which is also not flattering.
-Selfies with duck faces or trying too hard convey vanity.
+Selfies with duck faces or trying too hard to convey vanity.

 How Many Selfies Should You Have On Dating Profiles?
 Tinder, Hinge & Bumble?